 Maybe they think the number is too good to be true.

 User tests will help you see what your customers see.

 Upgraded ratings and badges

-- Late on the page: to neutralize anxiety near the main call to action
+- Late on the page to neutralize anxiety near the final call to action

-When badges are absent, sites can seem less trustworthy from the user’s first glance.
+When you don’t have any stars or badges, sites can seem less trustworthy at first glance.

-“Somehow these badges send a signal to my brain that says, okay, other people have clicked this button before and not only live to tell the tale, but came back and left a decent review,” said Andrew.
+These stars and badges tell prospects, “other people have clicked this button before and not only did they live to tell the tale, but they came back and left a decent review.